ServiceStack/Bundler/README.md

 ## Release Notes

+### v1.16 Release Notes

+Bundler has added support for [LiveScript](http://livescript.net/) and [Stylus](http://learnboost.github.io/stylus/) thanks to [@legomind](https://github.com/legomind).

+LiveScript is a terse, functionally-inspired language with CoffeeScript roots popular with functional programmers who want to target JS.
+Whilst Stylus is another creation from JavaScript's code hero [@tjholowaychuk](https://twitter.com/tjholowaychuk), with his take on a terse white-space significant DSL for CSS.

+SASS support has also been vastly improved thanks to the integration efforts of [@michael-misshore](https://github.com/michael-misshore) who updated Bundler's SASS provider to use the more robust `node-sass` implementation.

+In addition to supporting ASP.NET MVC we've also added first-class support for ServiceStack-only web projects.
+To reflect this change `Mvc.Bundler.cs` (which contains all MVC and ServcieStack HTML Helper utils) has been renamed to `Bundler.cs` and now sits in the `ServiceStack.Html` namespace.
+If you're upgrading from an older version of Bundler you may need to update to use the new references.

 ### v1.10 Release Notes
 This release is thanks to the hard work of [@fody](https://twitter.com/fody) who implemented both the [VS.NET Extension](https://github.com/ServiceStack/Bundler#bundler-run-on-save-visual-studio-extension) and [advanced bundling options](https://github.com/ServiceStack/Bundler#advanced-options).